Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Allow physical movement during learning

-“When we think about environments,” Barber advises, “the whole idea is to provide an outlet through appropriate activities and toys that can help people with ADHD manage symptoms effectively.”
+“Provide appropriate activities and toys that help people with ADHD manage symptoms effectively,” Barber advises.

 Finding the Right Support